 This is a leading example in a paper called “Unskilled and Unaware of It: How Difficulties of Recognizing One’s Own Incompetence Lead to Inflated Self-assessments.”
 In essence, the paper suggests that this bank robber wasn’t just too stupid to be a bank robber.
 He was too stupid to know he is too stupid to be a bank robber.

-The paper actually generated a term for this dynamic.
+The paper actually coined a term for this dynamic.
 Which I just love.
 When you’re too incompetent to know you’re incompetent, you’re exercising The Dunning-Kruger Effect.
 Here’s how they put it:

 When people are incompetent in the strategies they adopt to achieve success and satisfaction, they suffer a dual burden: Not only do they reach erroneous conclusions and make unfortunate choices, but their incompetence robs them of the ability to realize it.
 Instead, like [the bank robber], they are left with the erroneous impression they are doing just fine.